OpenBioMaps/documentation/official_docs/en/upload_forms.rst

 Column relations
 ................
-Megadható hogy a táblából egy más oszlop értéke esetén az adott oszlopba bevitt értéket hogyan ellenőrízze vagy módosítsa. pl.: weight oszlop esetén ha a sex oszlop tartalma female akkor az értékek min 20 és max 30 numerikus értket vehetnek fel (sex=female) {minmax=20:30}
+You can specify how to check or modify the value entered from the table for a value in another column. e.g.: for weight column, if the sex column is female, the values can take min 20 and max 30 numeric values (sex=female) {minmax=20:30}

 Check the contents of columns depending on the contents of other columns